 Brief Bio

-C. Seshadhri (Sesh) is a professor of Computer Science at the University of California, Santa Cruz.
+C. Seshadhri (Sesh) is a professor of Computer Science at the University of California, Santa Cruz and an Amazon scholar.
 Prior to joining UCSC, he was a researcher at Sandia National

 Labs, Livermore in the Information Security Sciences department, during 2010-2014.
-His primary interest is in mathematical foundations of big data,
+His primary interest is the theoretical study of algorithms, especially those with a

-especially modeling and algorithms.
+mix of graphs and randomization.
 By and large, Sesh works at the boundary of theoretical computer science (TCS) and data mining.

 His work spans many areas: sublinear algorithms, graph algorithms, graph modeling, scalable computation,